jkosik/jkosik.github.io/content/about.md

 - **CVE-2014-5395**: https://www.huawei.com/en/psirt/security-advisories/2014/hw-360246
 - **CVE-2013-5703**: https://www.kb.cert.org/vuls/id/101462
 - 1st place in "Break It" phase of **hacking contest** "Build It, Break It, Fix It" at University of Maryland
-- Multiple **expert-level certifications** from Offensive Security, CNCF, AWS, GIAC, EC-Council...
+- Dozens of **expert-level certifications** from Offensive Security, CNCF, AWS, GIAC, EC-Council...

 ## What I actually do
 No waving with Gantt charts and disappearing.
-Rather touching the code, architecting and refactoring together with my team is necessary to build what makes sense and works.
+Rather touching the code, architecting and refactoring together with my team - necessary to build what makes sense and works.

-Experienced in public cloud deployments, on-prem infrastructure, including air-gapped systems - on virtual machines and in containers.
-Using IaaC technologies of all shapes and colors and strong in CICD.
+- Experienced in public clouds, on-prem infrastructure, including air-gapped systems - on virtual machines and in containers.
+- Utilise IaaC technologies of all shapes and colors and GitOps.
+- Coding experience, primarily in Golang.
-Coding (primarily in Golang).
-Building security infrasturcture from scratch, including coding.
-Securing and automating the entire software lifecycle, from IDE, through CICD, up to the deployment and operations.
+- Building security infrastructure from scratch.
+From architecture, through development, up to the daily ops.
+- Securing and automating the entire SDLC - IDEs, CICD pipelines, change management, deployment...